Every year or two there comes along a new bat that quickly takes the youth baseball world by storm. I call the latest of these the “Magic Bat.”

 - Look for “approved for” and the name of your type of league printed on the bat (Little League, PONY, Babe Ruth, etc.), as well as the USSSA stamp and BPF 1.15.
-The BPF 1.15 designation means that the barrel of the bat has been tested and found not to exceed a bounciness measure of 1.15 (wood is much less elastic and typically between 1.05 and 1.10).
+The BPF 1.15 designation means that the barrel of the bat has been tested and found not to exceed a bounciness measure of 1.15 (wood is less elastic and typically just above 1.05).

 - 2 3/4 inch barrels are not permitted for many levels of play in many leagues, so I’m not going to recommend any of these models.
 2 5/8 inch barrels are permitted in most but not all leagues.
 Be sure to check if your league allows 2 5/8 inch barrels for your player’s age level.

 - Some bats marked “T-ball” bats are not permitted after the age of 6 or so, depending on your league.
 If you get such a bat, understand that you may have to stop using it when your kid moves up to the next level.

 - Do not assume that getting a particular brand of bat is the same as other bats with the same name.
 For example, Easton has numerous different versions of the “Power Brigade.”
 If you know the bat you want because your kid borrowed it from a teammate, take a picture of the information on the bat so you can match the model number with the bat you buy.